swdevlin/ars-magica-grimoire/README.md

 ## History

+2016-12-19
+* A breakdown of spells by source book is now generated
+* Processor uses XSLT 3.0

 2016-12-03
 * The duration tag now support a condition attribute.
 If present, the condition is printed, in parenthesis, after the duration.